By Diane Spicer

 Back in the day, we carried a beat up corrugated metal strip to shape as a windscreen for our backpacking stoves.

-But help this little cooking system out a bit.
-Pick a sheltered spot with a natural windbreak: downed log pile, boulders, natural depression...
+But you can help this little cooking system out a bit.
+Pick a sheltered spot with a natural windbreak when you set it up: downed log pile, boulders, natural depression...

-Just not too close to your tent, piles of packs and clothing, or combustible natural materials (dried grasses, downed limbs, etc.).
+... just not too close to your tent, piles of packs and clothing, or combustible natural materials (dried grasses, heaps of pine needles or leaves, etc.).
 Play it safe with a distance of at least 4 feet.

 Be sure to light the stove before you attach the filled cooking pot to the burner.
 A simple rotation should lock it into place.